aidrianoconnor/mek.war/README.md

 - game playable with teams on separate devices, ie game server, database, sharable state, playback of previous team's actions during their turn
 - destructable map features?
 - AI-controlled enemy teams

+## Known Bugs:
+- you can currently click on a target unit that is outside of weapon range